facebookresearch/isc2021/docs/README.md

 Please be patient, this is a total of 350 GB of data.
 Note that the training images are not required for the first steps of the process.

+**Update (2022-02-08):**  After the competition, the data is available at: https://sites.google.com/view/isc2021/dataset

 In the following, we assume that the images are available in the `images/queries`, `images/references` and `images/train` subdirectories.

 While the data is downloading, you can install the required packages and compile some code.